-At 10 weeks pregnant, it’s important to know that your little embryo is completely out of the embryonic period, and is fully into the fetal period, making it a fetus.
-The best news about the 10th week is that there is less risk for congenital abnormalities.
-You and your baby are not fully in the clear when it comes to avoiding abnormalities or deformities, however the most critical weeks of development are over and with continued care, resistance of toxins and medical attention, you are well on your way to having a healthy baby at the end of your pregnancy term.
+As you go through your tenth week of pregnancy, it’s important to know that your baby is completely out of the embryonic stage and fully into the fetal stage.
+The best news about the tenth week is that there is less risk for congenital abnormalities.
+You and your baby are not fully in the clear when it comes to avoiding abnormalities or deformities, but the most critical weeks of development are over.
+With continued care and medical attention, you are well on your way to having a healthy baby.

 Symptoms and Body Changes at 10 Weeks

 Although you’re not quite showing yet in your tenth week of pregnancy, you probably feel like you are.

 You’ve gained one to three pounds, yet you feel like you’ve gained much more.
 The bloated feeling hasn’t gone away yet, but as you reach the end of your first trimester, other pregnancy symptoms such as morning sickness are subsiding.